a22003420/CinemasApp/README.md

 ### Voice (1): <br> <br> <img src="images/Screenshot_voice.png" height="50%" width="50%">

 ## Nomes dos filmes em hardcoded (movies.json)
-* 1 - The Shawshank Redemption
+* The Shawshank Redemption
-* 2 - The Godfather
+* The Godfather
-* 3 - The Dark Knight
+* The Dark Knight
-* 4 - Schindler's List
+* Schindler's List
-* 5 - The Lord of the Rings: The Return of the King
+* The Lord of the Rings: The Return of the King

 ## Funcionalidades
 ### Table: <br> <br> <img src="images/table.png">

 here is a table with the functionalities of the app

-## Classes de lógica de negócio

 ## Idiomas (Multi-language)